abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ![](./abp-conf.png)

-We have organized ABP .NET Conference 2023 on May 2023 and we are happy to share the success of the conference, which captivated overwhelmingly interested live viewers from all over the world.
+We organized ABP .NET Conference 2023 on May 2023 and we are happy to share the success of the conference, which captivated overwhelmingly interested live viewers from all over the world.
 13 great line up of speakers which include .NET experts and Microsoft MVPs delivered captivating talks that resonated with the audiences.
-Each of the talk attracted great amount interest and a lot of questions, sparking curiosity in the attendees.
+Each of the talks attracted a great amount of interest and a lot of questions, sparking curiosity in the attendees.

+Thanks to all speakers and attendees to join our event.

 > We shared our takeaways in a blog post, which you can read at [https://blog.abp.io/abp/ABP-.NET-Conference-2023-Wrap-Up](https://blog.abp.io/abp/ABP-.NET-Conference-2023-Wrap-Up).